portraits

 This is followed by thirteen years of annual school pictures.
 Although some grade schools now have “picture day” three times per year.

-If you played sports or were involved in any other organized activity when you were young then you had probably many more official pictures.
+If you played sports or were involved in any other organized activity when you were young, then you probably had many more official pictures.

 Continue reading →